Flash-CSS/acid-realizing/README.md

   ##### <font color="red">Our research is not yet complete.
 We will explain about it as soon as it is completed in this article!!!</font>

+  ##### <font color="red">From the galaxy came the wingless earth flying

+Like a meteor came from the sky with a secret

+His story became a boy and our story began

+بن ۱۰

+It rotates and changes with a gesture

+It is powerful and unparalleled on earth

+Humorous assumption and strong and fearless agility

+بن ۱۰

+He does not fight with the enemy

+It can be said that all this is a kind of secret

+Going up remembers down how simple

+بن ۱۰</font>